 Accommodations and Resources

 Best Western has countless pet-friendly destinations and all Kimpton Hotels allow animals.
-They even go as far as providing you with a goldfish if you didn't get to bring your pet with you!
 They don't charge extra for pets (you should always check first with your hotel about potential fees) and in select hotels even have a Director of Pet Relations!

 National parks are great places to bring dogs on vacation with you, but Hunter says, "Make sure you're aware of the rules.
 Many accept pets, but for instance, some limit people with pets to certain trails."
 Dog-friendly beaches are also a great outing on vacation – some have entrance fees or specific hours to bring your pooch out, but many also have unlimited access like The Original Dog Beach in Ocean Beach, California or Fort De Soto Park Paw Playground in Tierra Verde, Florida.